 Netflix is preparing to bring its online video streaming service to mainland Europe, with a push initially into France and Germany.
 According to The Wall Street Journal, the company is busy negotiating for the rights to stream in those two countries, as well as other unnamed territories.

-Netflix CEO Reed Hastings suggested as much in a recent letter [PDF] to shareholders, saying, “We plan later this year to embark on a substantial European expansion.”
+Netflix CEO Reed Hastings suggested as much in a recent letter [No Longer Available] to shareholders, saying, “We plan later this year to embark on a substantial European expansion.”
 However, this is the first strong suggestion of which countries are going to be targeted.